best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Adding alt text to tables

-You can add alternative text to your table by right clicking anywhere in the table and selecting ‘Table’ and ‘Alternative text’.
+In Excel, you can add alternative text to your table by right clicking anywhere in the table and selecting ‘Table’ and ‘Alternative text’.
 However, it is not necessary to do this to pass the accessibility regulations - as long as you have marked your tables up correctly.

 Be aware that despite this, newer versions of Excel have a built-in accessibility checker which will bring up tables without alt text as a fail.
 You don’t need to worry about this.

-If you save your spreadsheet in the ODS open format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility regulations.
+If you save your spreadsheet in the Open Document Spreadsheet (ODS) format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility regulations.
+Note: alternative text for images and charts does not disappear when you save in the ODS format.

 ### Adding filters